-7. INDUSTRIAL VISITS (I)

-Course code DRTIN7 2 (0:0:2) Credits

-Total Marks 50 (25 Internal assessment : 25 Viva)

-Industrial visits are essential to broaden the practical exposure and knowledge of the students.
-They will visit relevant facilities within the university and outside.
-The objective is to expose them to varied kind of technical facilities and infrastructure for professional enrichment.
-The students will also be nominated to attend conferences, workshops, exhibitions related to broadcasting and media industry.

-The Visits shall be arranged to in-house facilities, and Facilities at Doordarshan, AIR, Private Broadcasters, subject to approval.
+7. INDUSTRIAL V ASITS (I) Course code Credits Total Marks DBTID7 2 (D:D:2) 50 (25 Internal assessment : 25 Viva) Objective Industrial visits are essential to broaden the practical exposure and knowledge of the students.
+They will vis relevant facilities within the university and outside.
+The objective is to expose them to varied kind of technica facilities and infrastructure for professional enrichment.
+The students will also be nominated to atten conferences, workshops, exhibitions related to broadcasting and media industry.
+The Visits shall be arranged to in-house facilities, and Facilities at Doordarshan, AIR, Private Broadcasters subject to approval.
 The students will also attend the Convergence India and BES Expo, International conference and exhibition on Broadcasting held every year in Delhi.
-Students will have to prepare a brief report on each of such visits for internal evaluation.

-The students are expected to be professionally enriched by getting to know about the real world technical facilities and infrastructure and also get familiar with the latest trends and challenges in media sector.

-8. TERM PAPER

-Total Marks 100 (50 Internal assessment :50 Paper, presentation and

-The objective of the term paper is to equip the students with technical writing and presentation skills.
+Students will have to prepare a brief report on each o such visits for internal evaluation.
+Outcome The students are expected to be professionally enriched by getting to know about the real world technica facilities and infrastructure and also get familiar with the latest trends and challenges in media sector.
+8. TERM PAPER Course code Credits Total Marks DBTID8 4 (0:2:2) 100 (50 Internal assessment :50 Paper, presentation and Wva) Objective The objective of the term paper is to equip the students with technical writing and presentation skills.
 The students will write a paper on chosen and approved topic.
 The paper will be written in research format and will contain abstract, relevance and importance of the selected topic, literature survey, methodology, observations, analysis, and conclusion.
 It may be related to any area of the course work in broadcast domain or use of ICTs, multimedia and Audio visual production technologies for mass communication, education or development.
 The paper will confirm to the guidelines prescribed by the Centre.

-The objective of the Term Rager is to give a chance to the students who have research aptitude to improve their knowledge and analytic abilities in specific domain of their chosen topic.
-The term paper will be executed under quidance of an internal quide/ supervisor.
-The student may co-opt an external quide/ supervisor from cademics/industry.

-tudents selecting Term paper elective, are advised to finalize the topic of paper immediately after commencement of the first semester so that work is started immediately thereafter.
-The term paper is to be completed and submitted before beginning of semester end examinations for internal evaluation.

-The students are expected to write a Technical Paper that may be published in a magazine/journal in the relevant area related to the course.
+The objective of the term Paper is to give a chance to the students who have research aptitude to improve their knowledge and analytic abilities in specific domain of their chosen topic.
+The term paper will be executed under guidance of an internal guide/ supervisor.
+The student may co-opt an external guide/ supervisor from academics/ industry.
+Students selecting Term paper elective, are advised to finalize the topic of paper immediately after commencament of the first semester so that work is started immediately thereafter.
+The term paper is to be the selective.
+Outcome completed and submitted before beginning of semester end examinations for internal evaluation.
+The students are expected to write a Technical Paper that may be published in a magazine/ journal in the relevan area related to the course.

-SEMESTER - II
+Semester - II